jxjo/Xoptfoil2/docs/airfoil_optimization/geometry.md

 # Geometry of an Airfoil
 {: .no_toc }

 This chapter covers the basic geometric properties of an airfoil.
-Although some aspects may seem familiar, it is essential to understand concepts such as 'panelling' or 'curvature' for successful airfoil optimization.
+Although some aspects may seem familiar, it is essential to understand concepts such as 'paneling' or 'curvature' for successful airfoil optimization.
 {: .fs-6 .fw-300 }

 Depending on the perspective, the coordinate points of an airfoil can be interpreted differently - 	as a set of coordinate points, as a definition of 'panels' or as data points of a spline describing the shape.